Battle of Ayta ash-Sha'b: Decision to create a Security Zone

 Two weeks into the war it was clear that the Israeli strategy was not working.
-In late July the Israeli cabinet therefore approved Operation "Operation Web of Steel 4" (later renamed Operation Change of Direction 8), designed to take control of a "security zone", 6–8 kilometers wide, along the border.
+In late July the Israeli cabinet therefore approved "Operation Web of Steel 3" (later renamed Operation Change of Direction 8), designed to take control of a "security zone", 6–8 kilometers wide, along the border.
 Reserves were called up and eight brigades amassed on the Israeli-Lebanese border.

-On 31 July paratroopers effectively surrounded Ayta ash-Sha'b with the intention of driving out the Hizbullah.
+On 31 July Israeli paratroopers effectively surrounded Ayta ash-Sha'b with the intention of driving out Hezbollah.
 They were met with fierce resistance.
 On the next day they advanced on the town from two directions.
 One company-sized unit was advancing into the eastern Abu Laban quarter.
-The troops were discovered by Lebanese forces, which after several hours of fighting forced the Israelis to retreat.
-During this fight Hizbullah suffered its first fatality, Younis Surour.
+The troops were discovered by Hezbollah forces, which after several hours of fighting forced the Israelis to retreat.
+During this fight Hezbollah suffered its first fatality, Younis Surour.
 The other force, the 890th Paratrooper Battalion, attacked the Old Town from the north and advanced towards the Imam Hussein mosque.
 The battalion came under fire, and its forces got separated as they took cover.
 Israeli soldiers were shocked by the ferocity of the fire and several stopped functioning.
 The attack was aborted and reinforcements were called in to extract dead, wounded and shell-shocked soldiers.
-According to Hizbullah, another Lebanese fighter, Hisham as-Sayyid, was killed while pursuing the retreating Israelis.
+According to Hezbollah, another Lebanese fighter, Hisham as-Sayyid, was killed while pursuing the retreating Israelis.
 Three Israeli soldiers, including an officer, were killed and at least 25 were wounded.
-The IDF had claimed that 15 Hizbullah guerrillas had been killed in the clash, though Hizbullah claimed it only lost two fighters.
-Israeli injured had to be carried by their comrades, under Hizbullah fire, back to the Israeli border.
+The IDF claimed that 15 Hezbollah guerrillas had been killed in the clash, though Hezbollah claimed it only lost two fighters.
+Israeli injured had to be carried by their comrades, under Hezbollah fire, back to the Israeli border.
 It took the wounded a whole day to reach the hospital in Nahariya.
 The Paratroopers were originally supposed to move north the following day but because of the casualties sustained, they were ordered to remain in the vicinity of the town.

 Defense Minister Amir Peretz expressed his growing frustration at the slow progress IDF was making to his senior officers: "It's infuriating – we're circling Ayta al-Shaab for the third time already."

 Continued street fighting

 On 2 August, "harsh battles" were reported inside the town.
 One Israeli paratrooper was reported killed and nine wounded.
 On the same day, an Israeli force surrounded a house in the northern Abu Tawil section of the town.
-When the house was searched, two Hizbullah fighters hiding in the house were discovered and taken prisoner.
+When the house was searched, two Hezbollah fighters hiding in the house were discovered and taken prisoner.